-Holders are urged to consult with their own tax advisors concerning the U.S. federal, state, local and non-U.S. income and other tax consequences of the ownership of Masisa shares or ADSs.
+Holders are urged to consult with their own tax advisors concerning the U.S. federal, state, local and non-U.S. income and other tax consequences of the ownership of Masisa shares, ADS rights, rights or ADSs.

 As used herein, the term "U.S. Holder" means a Holder that, for U.S. federal income tax purposes, is: